trustification/rust-rfcs/text/0000-sigstore-integration.md

 [unresolved-questions]: #unresolved-questions

 * Should crates.io use the signing information to enforce that the signature of crate-to-be-published matches the publisher?
-* Opt-in or opt-out of signing and/or verification
+* Opt-in or opt-out of signing and/or verification?
+Making it opt-in could increase the percentage of signed crates.
-* How does it relate to TUF for signing crates.io index?
+* How does it relate to later work TUF for signing crates.io index?

 # Future possibilities
 [future-possibilities]: #future-possibilities